Playback singer: Hollywood

-Playback singing is also used in Hollywood musicals though less frequently in other genres.
+The practice is also employed in Hollywood musicals, where such performers are known as ghost singers, though less frequently in other genres.
 Notable Hollywood performances include Anita Ellis as the voice of Rita Hayworth's title character in Gilda (1946).
-Both Anita Ellis's and Rita Hayworth's performances were so impressive that audiences did not know that Rita's voice had been dubbed.
-Called "the sexiest voice of 1946", Ellis's identity was not publicized.
-Rita Hayworth was instead credited on the soundtrack.
+Both Ellis's and Hayworth's performances were so impressive that audiences did not know that the latter's voice had been dubbed.
+Called "the sexiest voice of 1946", Ellis's identity was not publicized; Hayworth was instead credited on the soundtrack.

-There have been other uses of playback singing throughout Hollywood, including Marni Nixon in West Side Story for Natalie Wood's portrayal of Maria, in The King and I for Deborah Kerr's Anna Leonowens, and for Audrey Hepburn's Eliza in My Fair Lady; Bill Lee singing for John Kerr's Lieutenant Cable in South Pacific and for Christopher Plummer's Captain von Trapp in The Sound of Music, Lindsay Ridgeway for Ashley Peldon's character as Darla Dimple in the animated film Cats Don't Dance, Claudia Brücken providing the singing voice for Erika Heynatz's character as Elsa Lichtmann in L.A.
-Noire, and Betty Noyes singing for Debbie Reynolds in Singin' in the Rain, a film in which playback singing is a major plot point.
+There have been other uses of ghost singing in Hollywood, including Marni Nixon in West Side Story for Natalie Wood's portrayal of Maria, in The King and I for Deborah Kerr's Anna Leonowens, and for Audrey Hepburn's Eliza in My Fair Lady; Bill Lee singing for John Kerr's Lieutenant Cable in South Pacific and for Christopher Plummer's Captain von Trapp in The Sound of Music, Lindsay Ridgeway for Ashley Peldon's character as Darla Dimple in the animated film Cats Don't Dance, Claudia Brücken providing the singing voice for Erika Heynatz's character as Elsa Lichtmann in L.A.
+Noire, and Betty Noyes singing for Debbie Reynolds in Singin' in the Rain, a film in which ghost singing is a major plot point.